bccho/cluster-config/README.md

 # cluster-config
-## Princeton research computing cluster configuration files
+Princeton research computing cluster configuration files

-# Set-up
+## Installation
 1. Clone the repository
 2. Source `.bash_profile` from `.bash_profile` or `.bashrc` if it exists:
     ```